brick-hub/docs.brickhub.dev/docs/getting_started/mason_init.md

 # Initializing Mason CLI 📁

-Once `mason_cli` is installed, we can use the `mason init` command to initialize `mason` in the current directory.
+Once `mason_cli` is installed, we can use the `init` command to initialize `mason` in the current directory.
 This will generate a `mason.yaml` and allow `mason` to work with bricks scoped locally within the workspace.

 :::note
 By default, `mason` will always use the nearest parent `mason.yaml`.